Strategic Partnerships Officer

 Cross-Functional Collaboration

-• Build internal relationships and work closely with Water Foundation staff members to synthesize program activities, data, and financials for proposals and reports and help foster a culture of philanthropy across the organization
+- Build internal relationships and work closely with Water Foundation staff members to synthesize program activities, data, and financials for proposals and reports and help foster a culture of philanthropy across the organization

 Ideal Candidate

 Above all else, the ideal candidate will bring a strong interest in the issue, a sense of purpose and optimism, and a drive to significantly increase funding to support lasting clean water solutions that advance freshwater ecosystems, social justice, and human health.
-With an excitement about joining a team committed to making systems level, sector-wide change, the incoming Strategic Partnerships Officer will bring the intellectual curiosity and passion for water to learn sector-specific knowledge.
+With excitement about joining a team committed to making systems level, sector-wide change, the incoming Strategic Partnerships Officer will have the intellectual curiosity and passion for water to learn sector-specific knowledge.

 Desired Qualifications